wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 and caribou are known locally to travel between islands by walking over the ice.
-We restricted our GPS data to the ice-free period of the year (April 1 - December 31) and we identified 12 adult female caribou that collectively had `r nevents` swimming events over three years (Figure 2).
+We restricted our GPS data to the ice-free period of the year (April 1 - December 31) and we identified 12 adult female caribou that collectively had 127 swimming events over three years (Figure 2).
 In addition to our own visual and remotely sensed observations, residents of Fogo Island have also reported observing caribou swimming between islands on numerous occasions.

 <!-- add numbers in here -->